MEET OUR NURSING TEAM

 In her spare time, Megan and Millie like to explore Cornwall on long walks.

 Billie has had a range of pets growing up including; dogs, horses, cats, birds, hamsters, rats, rabbits, guinea pigs and fish.
-She currently has 3 dogs: a mixed terrier called Bear, a Staffordshire bull terrier called Bruno and Red – a Komondor, who she has kept from a previous litter she bred in the past.
-She also has a Syrian hamster called Maggie.
+She currently has 2 dogs: a mixed terrier called Bear and a Staffordshire bull terrier called Bruno.

 Helen Ford – Student Veterinary Nurse